rizkisiraj/rizkisiraj/README.md

 ### You are currently looking at Muhammad Rizki Siraj's github page
 <ul>
 <li>
-  🔭 He is currently working on my fullstack notes app project
+  🔭 He is currently working on his fullstack notes app project
   </li>
 <li>
   🌱 He is currently learning react redux and node.js